CRIMSON GUARD (v1)

 The Crimson Guard was first released as part of the fourth series (1985).
 He was also available in 1986 and was discontinued in 1987.

-Crimson Guard came with a black rifle and a red backpack.
+Crimson Guard came with a red dress backpack and a black AK48A rifle with bayonet.

 Grade: E-4 (or equivalent)

 Primary Specialty: Undercover espionage

 The Crimson Guard are the elite shock troops of the COBRA Legions.
 All CG's must be college graduates as well as being in top physical condition.
 Final stages of training take place in the deepest recesses of COBRA Headquarters and is purported to involve an initiation too hideous for description.

 Crimson Guardsmen are too precious to be wasted on the conventional battle field.
 They are dispersed about the country in deep cover, assuming normal appearances and life-styles.
 Watch out.
 That friendly new neighbor of yours might just have a red uniform hanging in his closet....

 Crimson Guard was available in two different shades of red.
 The one pictured below on the right was slightly lighter in color.

 Crimson Guard was with a short neck or long neck.

 There are three types of backpacks that came with the Crimson Guards.
 The backpack below on the left is hollow throughout the entire backpack, light in color, and is the more difficult one to find.
 The backpack in the center is hollow only in the middle and light in color.
 The backpack on the right is hollow only in the middle and darker in color than the other two.

 There are also at least five versions of Crimson Guard filecards: